 Early every year, before the beekeeping season really gets under way, we offer a Beginners Course for people who are interested in taking up the craft, but have no previous experience at all.

-We deliver a Basic Assessment Course for beekeepers with one or two years’ experience, or for those who wish to brush up on their skills.
+We deliver a Improvers Course for beekeepers with one or two years’ experience, or for those who wish to brush up on their skills.
+This course will prepare members to take the BBKA Basic Assessment.

 At a County level there are opportunities to join study groups to prepare for more advanced qualifications, i.e. the BBKA modules.
 These study groups are delivered when there is sufficient demand.